glouppe/info8002-large-scale-data-systems/lecture1.md

 ---

-# Theme 4: Failures
+# Theme 4: Failures and consistency

-- *How do you know if machine has failed?*
+- *How do you know if a machine has failed?*
     - Failure detection.
 - *How you do program your system to operate continually even under failure?*
     - Gossiping, replication.
+- *What if some machines malfunction?*
+    - Byzantine fault tolerance.

 ---

 # Distributed computing systems

+XXX

+- MapReduce
+- Graph computational systems
+- Data science on a budget

 ---

 # Distributed storage systems

+XXX

+- Distributed file systems
+- Key-value stores
+- Block chain

 ---